top of page

 MHM.png

-The Problem
+The Challenge

-Old Divided Infrastructure
+Dated, Unsafe, & Divided Infrastructure

-• Environmental and Operational Sustainability
+• Environmental and operational sustainability

 Memphis’s justice system is long overdue for a unified, modern facility that replaces the fragmented, outdated infrastructure currently in use.
 Consolidating operations into a new location is not just about convenience—it’s about safety, efficiency, fiscal responsibility, and creating a system that works better for everyone involved.